Clearlingo Editing and Proofreading

 Capitalisation

 Some acronyms are now treated as nouns and don’t use capitals.
-Your best bet is to check the New Zealand Oxford Dictionary for usage, as sometimes both options are acceptable.
+Your best bet is to check the New Zealand Oxford Dictionary for whether to use capitals or not, and sometimes both options are acceptable.

 Aids (also AIDS), radar, Unesco (also UNESCO), ANZAC (for the Australia and New Zealand Army Corps) but Anzac Day and Anzac biscuits.